19hours/sg-statutes/Acts/Women’s Charter.md

 —

-Financial relief consequential on foreign matrimonial proceedings
+FINANCIAL RELIEF

+CONSEQUENTIAL ON FOREIGN

+MATRIMONIAL PROCEEDINGS

 ### Interpretation and application of this Chapter

-121A\.—(4) In this Chapter, unless the context otherwise requires —
+121A\.—(1) In this Chapter, unless the context otherwise requires —

 “applicant” means the person who applies for an order for financial relief;